peerreynders/solid-start-notes-basic/README.md

     </form>
   );
 }

+export { SearchField };
 ```

 In solid-start (with [solid-router](https://github.com/solidjs/solid-router)) the transition is managed by the router.
-It provides [`useIsRouting()`](https://github.com/solidjs/solid-router?tab=readme-ov-file#useisrouting) which exposes the signal needed to activate the spinner.
+It provides [`useIsRouting()`](https://docs.solidjs.com/reference/solid-router/primitives/use-is-routing) which exposes the signal needed to activate the spinner.
 The advantage of this approach is that is that the spinner activates whenever there is a route change, not just when the `search-field` is responsible for the route change.

 To minimize frequent, intermediate route changes the input event listener is *debounced* (shamelessly lifted from [solid-primitives](https://github.com/solidjs-community/solid-primitives/blob/70b09201f951ebccf0c932e65c5a957f269e2686/packages/scheduled/src/index.ts#L32-L44)) to delay the route change until there hasn't been a new input for 250ms.

-[`useSearchParams()`](https://github.com/solidjs/solid-router?tab=readme-ov-file#usesearchparams) exposes access to the route's [query string](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Web_mechanics/What_is_a_URL#parameters) making it possible to initialize `search-field` from the URL but also granting it the capability to update the route URL and thereby to initiate a route change.
+[`useSearchParams()`](https://docs.solidjs.com/reference/solid-router/primitives/use-search-params) exposes access to the route's [query string](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Web_mechanics/What_is_a_URL#parameters) making it possible to initialize `search-field` from the URL but also granting it the capability to update the route URL (i.e. to initiate a navigation).

 [`createUniqueId()`](https://docs.solidjs.com/reference/component-apis/create-unique-id) is used to create a unique ID to correlate the [`<label>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/label#for) to the [`<input>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#id).